XxJoHnCeExX/Model-Training/README.md

 - All files in \object_detection\training
 - All files in \object_detection\inference_graph

+Then, place your own pictures in the train(80%) and test(20%) folders
 # 2. Set up new Anaconda virtual environment
 Run Anaconda as administrator and run these commands:
 ```